Everything You Need To Know About Leaky Gut

 This is How I Treat Leaky Gut in My Clinic –

-First, we take a comprehensive history of the person and try to identify various things which could be causing the problem.
+First, we take a comprehensive history of the person and try to identify various things that could be causing the problem.
 Sometimes the initial damage and the subsequent development of symptoms can happen so far off that to put the two together is not easy.
 But with careful history taking, it is possible.

 Often times I will not order the zonulin test as it might not be covered by the insurance.
 And I start the protocol for people based on clinical suspicion.
-If sometimes I am not sure of the symptoms as leaky gut than I do order the test.
+If sometimes I am not sure of the symptoms as leaky gut then I do order the test.